Dynamics of almost strong edge modes in spin chains away from integrability: Discrete Green's functions

 This motivates Eq.~\eqref{eq_greens0} in the main text.
 It also explains the expression for the self-energy in Eq.~\eqref{eq_sigma_1} where the hopping $u_2$ between the system and the metal has been taken to be equal to the hopping in the metal $u_0$.
 Moreover the latter is denoted by $u_N$ in the main text.

 We now plan to solve Eq.~\eqref{eq_greens0} in the limit of $E \rightarrow 0$.
-We consider $H_{N}$ to have only nearest neighbor hopping, with the hopping on site $n$ being $u_n$, and we exclude any no onsite potential. $N$ will be taken to be even, thus $u_N$ will act as the coupling between $H_{N}$ and the infinite bulk.
+We consider $H_{N}$ to have only nearest neighbor hopping, with the hopping on site $n$ being $u_n$, and we exclude any onsite potential. $N$ will be taken to be even, thus $u_N$ will act as the coupling between $H_{N}$ and the infinite bulk.
 Moreover, we will treat the bulk as an ideal metal with uniform hoppings $u_{n \ge N} = u_N$.

 We denote $F_N$ as the lower right most matrix element of Eq.~\eqref{eq_greens0}, inside the inversion.
-By utilizing Eq.~\eqref{eq_mat_id}, we can relate $F_{n-1}$ to $F_n$,
+By utilizing Eq.~\eqref{eq_mat_id}, we can solve Eq.~\eqref{eq_greens0}, by iterating backwards from $F_N$ all the way to $F_1$.
+Let us denote an intermediate lower right matrix element as $F_n$, we then have, from Eq.~\eqref{eq_mat_id},

-Above in the last line we have used the fact that the same relation holds between $F_n,F_{n-1}$ as between $F_{n+1},F_n$.
-We can solve Eq.~\eqref{eq_greens0}, by iterating backwards from $F_N$ all the way to $F_1$.
+Above, in the last line we have used the fact that the same relation holds between $F_n,F_{n-1}$ as between $F_{n+1},F_n$.
 We are eventually interested in the surface Green's function $G_{(1,1)} = F_1^{-1}$.
 Below we outline the steps in the iteration.

 Working to first order in $E \rightarrow 0$, and denoting $\Sigma = \Sigma(E =0)$, we use that $F_N=E-\Sigma$.
 Then, iterating backwards we obtain, \begin{widetext}

 We now consider an $N = 2L$ subsystem $H_{N}$ and we set $l = L$ in the above obtaining,